- 1 Purpose

 3 Procedure Overview

-This Procedure details the flexible working arrangements available for eligible Employees.
+This Procedure details the flexible working arrangements available for Employees.

-An Employee has a legislative right to request flexible work arrangements if they:
+An Employee is able to request a flexible work arrangement if they:

 - are the parent, or have responsibility for the care, of a Child who is of school age or younger